anson-vandoren/ansonvandoren.com/content/posts/DeployHugoFromGithub.md

     }
 ]
 ```
 The [GitHub documentation](https://developer.github.com/v3/activity/events/types/) has more details about the different payload parameters for each event type.
 Basically, the above hook will listen on an endpoint called `redeploy`, and if the `trigger-rule` is satisfied, will run the `redeploy.sh` shell script with arguments from the POST message.
-I set up the trigger rule so that it will only trigger if the header contains a hash of the secret I'll share with GitHub, and the push happened on _master_ branch in my GitHub repo.
+This trigger rule will guarantee that it was sent from GitHub (only they have my secret), and the push happened on _master_ branch in my GitHub repo (I don't want to rebuild if the commit was only to a feature/testing branch).

 ###### Configuring the firewall
 Before moving on, I need to make sure my server firewall will allow the hooks through on port 9000: